 While you likely have bigger concerns, hurricanes, tornadoes, power outages and other disasters aren’t going to wait because we’re in the midst of a global pandemic.
 You don’t want to find out you’re not prepared to withstand an additional disaster when it’s already upon you.

 By maintaining a regular testing schedule, you’re able to modify your plan as needed and close potential resiliency perception gaps.
 Remote testing and automated testing are also possibilities.
-These can help lower the stress on your teams, increase testing frequencies and are especially helpful in situations where employees can’t physically travel to the DR data center.
+These can help lower the stress on your teams, increase testing frequencies and are especially helpful in situations where employees can’t physically travel to the DR data centre.
 By encouraging and performing regular testing, your employees will build muscle memory for responding to a wide range of disruptions.

 Keep one eye on the future

 Hurricane season is fast approaching, and forecasts suggest it could be active.